geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-03-03/meeting-transcript.md

 But the offset's what you need to function for.

 ##### **Qazalin** [[00:42:01](https://www.youtube.com/watch?v=hIWzGyEX2do&t=2521)]
-Yeah, but you need the offset if your shape tracker is an offset, right?
+Yeah, but you need the offset if your ShapeTracker is an offset, right?

 ##### **Geohot** [[00:42:05](https://www.youtube.com/watch?v=hIWzGyEX2do&t=2525)]
 No, you can always put that offset in the kernel, right?